nicolasRossard/google-app-engine-samples/README.md

 ### Activate bill and Cloud Build
 go to https://console.cloud.google.com

 Select your project

-Click on bill and make procedure
+Click on bill and follow the procedure

 Go back to the main page of your project

 Select API and services

 Research Cloud Build

 Click on activate

 ### Deploy samples